Angus McDonald (artist): Early life and education

 Angus McDonald was born in Sydney in 1961.
 He earned an Economics degree at the University of Sydney, and later (1993–5) studied painting at the Julian Ashton Art School in Sydney.
 He travelled to the small island of Leros, Greece and lived and painted there from 1996 to 1999.

 In 2000, he was accepted as a student at the Florence Academy of Fine Arts in Italy.
 Upon his return to Australia in 2001, he settled in the Lennox Head region in New South Wales.
 In 2003, he settled in Lennox Head itself.

 Art

 McDonald was a visual artist, mainly a painter (although he didn't use a paintbrush until he was 31), for around 25 years before he started making films, from around 2017.

 His works have been avidly collected and exhibited internationally, including a 2007 London exhibition which showed his work after painting an Antarctic expedition with the Mawson's Huts expedition.
 He returned to Antarctica in 2008 and 2009 as an artist in residence for Aurora Expeditions.
 He is renowned for his landscapes and still life paintings.

 Archibald Prize finalist

-McDonald's portraits have been finalists for the Archibald Prize art competition six times.
+McDonald's portraits have been finalists for the Archibald Prize art competition seven times.